 To date, we have sought to protect our proprietary position by filing for a Patent Cooperation Treaty patent and a non-provisional patent in the U.S. related to inventions that form the basis of our research arrangements with the NIH and potential pipeline of future products.
 We also filed a new provisional application in the U.S. in February 2007 relating to a lead compound that has activity against glioblastoma multiform cell lines in vitro.
 We anticipate that we will apply for further patents based on our ongoing research.
 Because issues of patentability involve complex legal and factual questions, the issuance, scope and enforceability of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated or circumvented.
 U.S. patents and patent applications may also be subject to interference proceedings, and U.S. patents may be subject to reexamination proceedings in the U.S. Patent and Trademark Office and foreign patents may be subject to opposition or comparable proceedings in corresponding foreign patent offices, which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
 In addition, such interference, reexamination and opposition proceedings may be costly.
 Thus, any patents that we own or license from others may not provide any protection against competitors.
 Furthermore, an adverse decision in an interference proceeding can result in a third-party receiving the patent rights sought by us, which in turn could affect our ability to market a potential product to which that patent filing was directed.
 Our pending patent applications, those that we may file in the future, or those that we may license from third parties may not result in patents being issued.
-If issued, they may not provide us with proprietary protection or competitive advantages against competitors with similar technology.
-Furthermore, others may independently develop similar technologies or duplicate any technology that we have developed.
-Many countries, including certain countries in Europe, have compulsory licensing laws under which a patent owner may be compelled to grant licenses to third parties.
-For example, compulsory licenses may be required in cases where the patent owner has failed to "work" the invention in that country, or the third-party has patented improvements.
-In addition, many countries limit the enforceability of patents against government agencies or government contractors.
+If issued, they may not provide us with proprietary protection or competitive advantages against competitors, including certain countries in Europe, have compulsory licensing laws under which a patent owner may be compelled to grant licenses to third parties.
+For example, compulsory licenses may be required in cases where the patent against government agencies or government contractors.
 In these countries, the patent owner may have limited remedies, which could materially diminish the value of the patent.
 Moreover, the legal systems of certain countries, particularly certain developing countries, do not favor the aggressive enforcement of patent and other intellectual property protection, which makes it difficult to stop infringement.